We assign age ratings to video content released on physical media (e.g. DVD/Blu-ray) under the Video Recordings Act 1984 (VRA).

 What can/can't I submit?

-You can submit video to us by digital file delivery or finished check discs and single element linear recordings on DVD or Blu-ray.
+You can submit video to us by digital file delivery or finished check discs and single-element linear recordings on DVD or Blu-ray.
 Please note the content needs to be the same as the version that will be released to the public.
-All content submitted to us for classification should be the full, final edit in the correct screen ratio with final sound mix.
+All content submitted to us for classification therefore needs to be the full, final edit in the correct screen ratio with final sound mix.

 Please see our Technical Requirements for information on what file formats we accept.

 In order to submit content please make an entry on our client portal, Horizon.

 If you do not have an account please complete our Customer Account Request form.